-The integrated MSc Sustainability and Adaptation (SA), Sustainability and Adaptation Planning (SAP), Sustainability and Adaptation in the Built Environment (SABE), Sustainability in Energy Provision and Demand Management (SEPDM) and Green Building (GB) programmes concentrate on a wide range of current energy and environmental issues around energy demand and use within the context of current and emerging environmental issues.
-It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical experience that will equip you with skills that are becoming increasingly important.
-Students must attend the Centre to complete 'on-site / residential' modules, while 'distance-learning' module delivery is offered concurrently.
+The M.Res Sustainability and Adaptation (MRes) programme offers an in-depth research route to studying one of the current energy and environmental issues within the context of current and emerging environmental issues.
+It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical research experience that will equip you with skills and research training that are becoming increasingly important for an analytic investigation of sustainability and adaptation within the current climate and biodiversity emergency.
+Students may attend the Centre to complete 'on-site / residential' modules, while 'distance-learning' module delivery is offered concurrently.
 Flexibility is offered for 'blended learning' options.